Kay Baker, Ph.D.

 Gretchen Hall is the primary director of training at the Montessori Training Center of New England as well as director of the CREC Montessori Magnet School, an AMI-recognized public school serving 330 children aged 3-12 in Hartford, Connecticut.
 Ms. Hall has over twenty years of experience as a classroom teacher, administrator, consultant, and lecturer.

-Associate Director of Training for Assistants to Infancy at The Montessori Institute in Denver, Karey Lontz holds AMI diplomas for the 0-3 and 3-6 levels.
+Co-Director of Training for Assistants to Infancy at The Montessori Institute in Denver, Karey Lontz holds AMI diplomas for the 0-3 and 3-6 levels.
 She has a Bachelor’s degree in Advertising from The University of Georgia and a Masters in Education from Loyola College.
 She has been working in the Montessori community since 1998.
 She has Montessori teaching and administration experience in private schools, early head start, and AMI teacher training.
 She is qualified as an AMI examiner and international trainer.

 Judi Orion is a 0-3 and 3-6 trainer and consultant, conducting courses in the U.S., Europe, Asia and Australia.
 She began her training career as a 3-6 trainer, was a participant in the first AMI 0-3 course in Rome in 1980/81, has been a 0-3 trainer since 1985 and pioneered AMI’s Birth to Six courses.
 She has worked extensively with parents, implementing Parent/Infant Groups as an early extension of the 0-3 work.
 She directs the 0-3 training in Denver, Colorado every summer and trains elsewhere around the globe during the U.S. academic year.